Next Start

 Considering a career in collision repair?
 If you love working with your hands, have an eye for detail and are passionate about cars, this could be the perfect industry for you.
 Experienced, well-trained technicians can benefit from exciting opportunities throughout their careers.

 When it comes to learning about potential career opportunities in the collision industry, there’s no one better to consult than I-CAR itself.
-Read along as Bill Stage, I-CAR’s business development principal, shares what it takes to become a successful collision repair technician, what the future of the industry looks like, the potential career trajectory for an experienced technician and more.
+Read along as Bill Stage, I-CAR’s business development principal, shares what it takes to become a successful collision repair technician, what the future of the industry looks like, potential auto collision careers and more.

 What Is the Role of a Collision Repair Technician?